StarRocks/starrocks/docs/reference/System_variable.md

   The value is an integer.
 Default value: 1024000.

-* sql_dialect  (supported in v3.0 and later)
+* sql_dialect  (v3.0 and later)

   The SQL dialect that is used.
 For example, you can run the `set sql_dialect = 'trino';` command to set the SQL dialect to Trino, so you can use Trino-specific SQL syntax and functions in your queries.

-* io_tasks_per_scan_operator
+* io_tasks_per_scan_operator (v3.0 and later)

-  The number of io tasks issued by a scan operator simutaneously.
-Increase this value when accessing remote storage system like HDFS/S3 if latency is high.
-However the higher this value, the more memory consumption.
+  The number of concurrent I/O tasks that can be issued by a scan operator.
+Increase this value if you want to access remote storage systems such as HDFS or S3 but the latency is high.
+However, a larger value causes more memory consumption.

-  The value is an interger.
+  The value is an integer.
 Default value: 4.

+* range_pruner_max_predicate (v3.0 and later)

+  The maximum number of IN predicates that can be used for Range partition pruning.
+Default value: 100.
+A value larger than 100 may cause the system to scan all tablets, which compromises the query performance.